-Author Archives: Julie Hammond, CFAJulia Hammond, CFA, is a director in the Educational Events and Programs group at CFA Institute, where she leads the planning for a number of annual and specialty conferences, including the Fixed-Income Management Conference, Security Analysis Conference, and the Financial Analysts Seminar.
+Author Archives: Julie Hammond, CFAJulia Hammond, CFA, is a director in the Educational Events and Programs group at CFA Institute, where she leads the planning for a number of annual and specialty conferences, including the Fixed-Income Management Conference, the Equity Research and Valuation Conference, the Latin America Investment Conference, the Alpha and Gender Diversity Conference, and the Seminar for Global Investors, formerly known as the Financial Analysts Seminar.
 Previously, she developed strategies for pension, endowment, and foundation fund clients at Equitable Capital Management (now AllianceBernstein), and she has also worked as an auditor for Coopers & Lybrand (now PricewaterhouseCoopers).
 Hammond served for a number of years as chair of the investment committee for the Rockbridge Regional Library Foundation.
 She holds a BS in accounting from the McIntire School of Commerce and an MBA from the Darden School at the University of Virginia.

 Devan Kaloo, Head of Global Emerging Markets Equities at Aberdeen Asset Management, is “quite optimistic about EM equities.”
 In his opinion, valuations are attractive relative to developed markets.
 Read More